nodedock/nodedock/docs/README.md

 ## Use custom Domain (instead of the Docker IP)

-Assuming your custom domain is `laravel.test`
+Assuming your custom domain is `node.test`

 1 - Open your `/etc/hosts` file and map your localhost address `127.0.0.1` to the `node.test` domain, by adding the following: